maparham/maparham.github.io/index.md

 ## Industary Experience

 - I have coded in C[++][11], Java, Javascript and Python and typical web development and scripting languages.
 - I worked at a German startup in Berlin, [Doc Cirrus](https://www.doc-cirrus.com), for nearly 2 years (2013--2015) as a backend developer (but more full stack).
-I was involved in the develpment of core backend modules for their distributed medical office system.
+I was involved in the develpment of core backend modules on NodeJS for their distributed medical office system.
 - I had numerous programming jobs back in home country while I was studying, as a means of substinence (2002--2013).